OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

 \subsection{Preliminary: Object-centric learning}

 The goal of OCL~\cite{ocl,cvpr_slots} is to represent the visual input with a set of object features (termed slots), with which to obtain the compositional representation of the input to facilitate downstream vision tasks~\cite{slot_tracking,slot_diffusion}.
-In training, slot are randomly initialized and refined by an iterative attention module~\cite{ocl}, to capture an independent object semantic.
+In training, slots are randomly initialized and refined by an iterative attention module~\cite{ocl}, to capture an independent object entity through semantic grouping~\cite{savi++}.

 OCL commonly adopts the autoencoder design and uses input reconstruction as the objective function.
 Recently, Dinosaur~\cite{dinosaur} proposes reconstructing the self-supervised features, e.g., DINO~\cite{Dino}, during training and scales OCL to natural images, achieving the first success in the unsupervised setting.
-When combining the Transformer decoder~\cite{steve}, Dinosaur represents objects belonging to the same class with one slot, showing the potential of slot-based image classification.
+This study also shows that the Transformer decoder~\cite{steve, slate} groups objects of the same class into a single slot, aligning with class-level semantics.
+Our work chooses Dinosaur because it requires no extra supervision~\cite{savi++} and effectively learns slot-based OCL representations for class semantics, making it well-suited for OCL pretraining and image semantic classification, while leaving other alternative models~\cite{dinosaur_2} for future exploration.

-\textbf{Motivations.} We propose utilizing slot features to perform multi-class semantic classification and address the mixed OSR.
+\textbf{Motivations.} We propose using slot features to capture diverse image semantics and implement class classification for known/unknown discrimination, thus addressing the mixed OSR.
+Our approach is motivated by two key advantages:

-Firstly, each slot represents a particular object semantic and produces an independent class prediction.
+Firstly, each slot represents a distinct object semantic and produces an independent class prediction.
 When evaluating the “knowness" of a negative image, the slot representing unknown classes (UUCs) contributes a significant score value difference compared to known classes.
 In contrast, existing methods~\cite{multi_label_ood,closed} typically aggregate all semantics to obtain an overall class prediction.
 Consequently, the resulting OSR score can be largely influenced by the known classes (KKCs) present in the input (Section~\ref{sec:scoring_comparison} compares our slot-based method with existing studies regarding OSR scoring).